johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 > [!NOTE]
 > Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient eBPF technology.
-> If eBPF is not supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, the following additional dependency on the auditd package exists for mdatp:
+> If eBPF isn't supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, the following extra dependency on the auditd package exists for mdatp:
 > - The mdatp RPM package requires `audit`, `semanage`.
-> - For DEBIAN the mdatp package requires `auditd`.
+> - For DEBIAN, the mdatp package requires `auditd`.
 > - For Mariner the mdatp package requires `audit`.

 The mde-netfilter package also has the following package dependencies: